devalexsantos/simpletodo/README.md

 - [X] It must be possible to delete a task
 - [X] It should be possible to see completed tasks
 - [X] It must be possible to view the total quantity and total time of tasks to be done
+- [X] It must be possible delete all finished tasks

 ## Non-functional requirements
 - [X] Task data must be saved in the browser's local storage